 55 Public Square, Cleveland, Ohio

-Built at a time of steel shortages, 55 Public Square incorporated only 10 stories of steel framing.
-Those floors are sandwiched between the massive ‘floating’ concrete slab foundation several stories below ground, and an upper 12 stories of reinforced concrete frame construction (the first use of such construction in the city).
+Built at a time of steel shortages, 55 Public Square incorporated just 10 stories of steel framing.
+Those floors are sandwiched between the massive ‘floating’ concrete slab foundation several stories below ground, and an upper 12 stories of reinforced concrete frame construction (the first use of such construction type in the city).
 The building’s south façade is capped by nearly-story-high brushed metal numerals displaying the Public Square address.

 The sleek rectilinear office tower rises from a tall glazed lobby, fronting on a modest and simple pedestrian plaza separating the tower from Frankfort Avenue.
 Serving the tower on its northern flank is a seven-level parking garage.